 - Establishing unauthorized means to enable anyone to access University services is prohibited.
 Do not permit anyone to connect any device to NYU facilities unless you are authorized to do so and unless the device is connected in accordance with NYU IT practice, is installed in a safe manner, and is intended for legal use.
 Using a device or technique that manipulates or avoids billing arrangements to defraud the University is not allowed.

 Guiding Principle: Safeguard the accuracy, privacy, and security of NYU data and records.

 Accurate and reliable data are essential for University operations.
 Data kept on systems managed by NYU IT and/or serviced by individuals from NYU IT or related areas include a wide range of subjects and must be kept accurate and available for authorized purposes at all times.
 These data should be disclosed only to authorized University personnel with a legitimate need to know.
-See the NYU Data Classification Table (www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/data-classification.html) and the Reference for Data and System Classification (www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/reference-for-data-and-system-classification.html) for guidance.
+See the Electronic Data and System Risk Classification Policy for guidance.

 Guiding Principle: Safeguard NYU services, systems, premises, property, and equipment from damage, disruption, attack, or intrusion.